ImCBM/Corridor-MapTileGenerator/README.md

 # Corridor-MapTileGenerator: Procedural Level Generator - TypeScript + Phaser.js

-A TypeScript + Phaser.js sandbox for iterating on grid-based maze and dungeon layouts.
-The toolkit evolved from an internal prototype and is now public so you can fork it, plug it into your own game, or simply harvest layouts.

 ## Features

 - **Procedural Generation**: Creates random level layouts with interconnected regions